grafana/writers-toolkit/docs/sources/write/links/_index.md

 Use the full URL.
 Copy the URL exactly from the address bar.
-If it includes a trailing slash, include it; if it doesn't, don't.
+If it includes a trailing slash, include it.
+If it doesn't include a trailing slash, don't add one.

 For example: